Senior Resources in Rockford, IL: Every Local Program, Phone Number & Service for 2026

 Arts & Culture

-- Exhibits include dinosaurs, local wildlife, Native American artifacts
+Free admission for seniors 62+ on Thursdays.
+Exhibits include dinosaurs, local wildlife, and Native American artifacts.

 Outdoor Activities